petru-braha/YP-compiler/README.md

 - x-dimensional arrays, where x could be any natural value not NULL. the same is assured for the size of each dimension.

-- Recognize both int[1][3] variable_name and int variable_name[14][5151][62];

 - Each file from [examples directory](/exs/) is responsable of one grammar rule.

 - See [implementation details](/docs/brainstorm.md) for more.

+- Default parameters for functions

 ## Limitations

 - No type qualifiers
-- No pointers or refferences
+- No pointers, refferences
-- No union, struct
-- No casts
+- No struct, union
-- No inheritence of classes (no protected access specifier)
+- No inheritence of classes
-- No method overloading
-- no default parameters for functions